thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 The empowerment that Stoicism provides comes at the cost of turning the locus of control inward.
 You might not be able to control what is going on in the world but you can control how you respond.

 Unfortunately, this type of defeatism serves the status quo.
-There is nothing particulary radical about it.
+There is nothing particularly radical about it.
 I don't have a problem with Manson's brand of stoicism.
 Unfortunately, the phrase "Fuck your Feelings" has also become a Trumpian fascist mantra.

 In this context it is meant as a critique